Italy enacts new Digital Nomad Work Visa

 For more information feel free to contact us

 Art.
-6-quinquies of Law No. 4 of 28 March 2022 published in the Official Gazette on 29 March 2022 – conversion in law, with modifications, of Decree Law 27 January 2022, no. 4.
+6-quinquies of Law No. 4 of 28 March 2022 published in the Official Gazette on 29 March 2022 – conversion into law, with modifications, of Decree Law 27 January 2022, no. 4.
 The Law introduces a new sub-paragraph q-bis to para 1 and a new paragraph 1-sexies to article 27 of Legislative Decree no 286 of 25 July 1998, (the Italian Immigration Code).

 1. I am right that if your income tax is reduced, the social security tax goes up, as the latter is typically calculated on the basis of your income, the amount of income after taxation?